opennorth/opennorth.ca/collections/_posts/2019/2019-04-02-what-we-re-up-to-debates-and-exchanges-on-public-participation-in-france.md

 categories:
   - applied research lab
 image: 2019-04-08-grenoble-france-rencontres nationales-de-la-participation.jpg
+description: >-
+  In March 2019, OpenNorth attended the Rencontres nationales de la participation in Grenoble, France.
 ---

 In March 2019, OpenNorth attended the _Rencontres nationales de la participation_ in Grenoble, France.
 For three days, decision-makers, experts, activists, practitioners and citizens gathered to exchange and debate participatory tools and methods that make for better democracies at many territorial scales : municipal, metropolitan, european and regional.